 Create one vertical and two diagonal lines using the > Pen Tool.
 Now change the stroke’s profile so that it ends in a point.

 6. Group and expand the elements

-Once you have finished the label, group it by going to Object > Group (ctrl + G).
-Now expand it to convert the text and lines into stroke and change its appearance by going to Object > Expand (ctrl + Q).
+Once you've finished the label, group it by going to Object > Group (ctrl + G).
+Now expand it to convert the text and lines into a stroke and change its appearance by going to Object > Expand (ctrl + Q).

 7. Create a vintage style background

 Give the fill a radial gradient.
-Do this by going to the > Gradient panel.
-You will see a black and white gradient, leave the opacity of the white at 0%.
+Do this by going to the Gradient panel.
+You'll see a black and white gradient, leave the opacity of the white at 0%.

 Give the gradient an effect by going to Effect > Pixelate > Pointillize.
 Set the cell size to around 3.

 And we’re done!
-So here you have some very cool and attractive vintage style labels which can be used in a thousand ways.
+So here you have some very cool and attractive vintage style labels which can be used for so many different designs.
 Don’t forget that you can use any colors you want giving each design a modern and personal touch.